 Acadia National Park

-Spend a glorious fall day with your pup in Acadia National Park, a featured attraction in the 2021 edition of our Ruff Guide to the United States.
+Spend a glorious fall day with your pup in Acadia National Park, a featured attraction in the latest edition of our book, Ruff Guide to the United States.
 Start your tour with Carriages of Acadia, which invites you to travel with Fido down Acadia’s historic roads in a horse-drawn carriage on one of four guided excursions.
 If you would rather explore on your own, take the free, pet-friendly Island Explorer shuttle into the park and wander the trails, hike the granite peaks, and savor the natural beauty of the changing maple, birch and poplar leaves.
 Visit Jordan Pond House for famous popovers, lobster stew, or a refreshing glass of hand-squeezed lemonade on the lawn.
 You can also see Acadia splashed in shades of red, yellow and orange from the water with a scenic nature cruise aboard the Sea Princess.
 Narrated by an Acadia Park Ranger, the pet-friendly cruise will take you to the Great Harbor of Mount Desert and Somes Sound Fjord.
 Fall foliage in Acadia generally peaks in mid-October.

 Constructed in 1900, the Canterbury Cottage Bed & Breakfast is a cozy alternative to traditional lodgings in Bar Harbor.
 Wake up to a hearty hot breakfast every morning before hitting Acadia's hiking trails or making the short walk to the downtown shops and harbor.
 Dogs of any size are welcome in the property’s Cottage and Garden rooms for an additional fee of $20 per night.